A dark tale that shows its never too late for redemption. Even for a wayward vagabond like Calvin.

 Written by Gregory Patrick Travers

 I stabbed him.
 I don’t know if he’s dead, but I know I stabbed him pretty damn good.
-I felt the pressure release as the tip of the blade punctured his skin…then it sunk right in there.
+I felt the pressure give way as the tip of the blade punctured his skin…then it sunk right inside him.
 I hope he’s not dead…someone has to tell these cops that they shot the wrong guy.
 I’m the hero, here.

 It’s okay.
 Three more blocks and I’ll be at Winky’s.
 He’ll stitch me up.
 He’ll fix me.
 His set up ain’t nuthin’ like the hospital…but Winky ain’t ask no questions.
 Things are going to be okay.
 They are.
 Just get to Winky’s.

 I wonder what that little girl will grow up to be?
 She has a chance now.
 Lars, that fuck, he would have fucked that little girl and then he woulda killed her.
 From the first time I saw him in the shelter, I knew he was bad news.
 His eyes are what scare me the most about him, always did.
-There’s no soul behind them.
-No light.
+Pure evil.

 Please, get up.
 Please….Not like this.
 I can’t go like this!
 For fuck sake, I saved that little girl!
 I can’t die here on this street corner alone!
 Please, I haven’t done enough!
 I can do better just…just give me one more chance.
 Please, get up!